How Much Do Garden Windows Cost in 2025?

 Garden Window Cost Factors

-Labor costs should include the actual installation, removal, disposal, and cleanup.
+Labor costs should include the actual installation, as well as removal, disposal, and cleanup.
 Steps involved in installation may include:

 • Covering floors and furniture in the interior to prevent damage